A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Conclusions and future research

-This paper will be generalized in the following directions: (1) integrate emerging shared travel modes, including solo and ad hoc ridesharing of personal vehicles, into the proposed framework.
-(2) incorporate drivers' choices including working hours.
+This paper will be generalized in the following directions: (1) relax the assumption of fixed demands for e-hailing service by incorporating private cars into the framework, so that the unmet orders switch to private driving.
+And relax the assumption of fixed demands for each OD pair by introducing a demand curve for each OD as a function of its average total travel cost.
+(2) integrate emerging shared travel modes, including ad hoc ridesharing of personal vehicles.
+(3) pooling more than two rides and providing a on-demand shuttle like service will be considered using more complex OD graphs.
+(4) incorporate drivers' choices including working hours.
 TNC service providers, in other words, drivers, are a crucial type of game players whose entry choice into the TNC market can influence the fleet sizing, customers' waiting time and mode choice.
 Thus incorporation of the driver side will complete the game-theoretic picture of the TNC ecosystem.